nathaishik/igem-2024-website/README.md

 2. Go to the forked repository and copy the HTTPS link for cloning this repo (the link is present under the ```Code``` button)
 3. ```cd``` into a directory where you'd like to clone this project
 > [!NOTE]
 > At this stage, you can use a virtual environment if you wish.
+If you do so, you don't need to activate a virtual environment at a later step.
 4. Run ```git clone https://github.com/USERNAME/igem-2024-website.git``` where ```USERNAME``` is your own GitHub username.
+5. Run ```git checkout dev``` to switch to the dev branch.

+> [!IMPORTANT]
+> It is mandatory to switch to the 'dev' branch to see all the recent changes.

-5. Run ```ls``` to check if the cloning is successful or not.
+6. Run ```ls``` to check if the cloning is successful or not.
 You should see the following file structure:

 ```
 ├───notebook
 │   ├───migrations
 │   │   ├───__init__.py
+│   │   └───<migration files>
 │   ├───static
 │   │   ├───notebook
 │   │   │   └───base.css
 │   ├───templates
 │   │   ├───notebook
+│   │   │   ├───dashboard.html
 │   │   │   ├───index.html
+│   │   │   ├───layout.html
+│   │   │   ├───login.html
+│   │   │   ├───note.html
+│   │   │   ├───notebook.html
+│   │   │   ├───notelist.html
+│   │   │   ├───register.html
-│   │   │   └───layout.html
+│   │   │   └───upload.html
 │   ├───__init__.py
 │   ├───admin.py
 │   ├───apps.py